WolframResearch/WAS-Kubernetes/EnvironmentSetup/General/SSL.md

-## Adding SSL certificate to AWS WAS
+## HTTP over SSL Configuration Guide for WAS
+### Introduction
+There are different ways to add Secure Sockets Layer(SSL) certificate for your application.
+This document describes how to add SSL support for Wolfram Application Server(WAS) using Kubernetes cert-manager.

+**Note:** This  is not a mandatory setup guide.
+This is only a reference guide to configure SSL certificate for WAS.
-### Prerequirements
+### Pre-Requisite

-* A domain address for SSL
+* A valid domain address for SSL
-  * SSL certificate has 64 character limit so we can't use AWS EKS default domain(it has more than ~70 characters)
+  * SSL certificate has 64character limit, so we can't use default cluster domain(it has more than ~70 characters)
-* Running AWS EKS cluster which has WAS
+* A running WAS Cluster
-* Need access to WAS cluster on [kubect](https://kubernetes.io/docs/tasks/tools/)l
+* Admin Role access to the WAS Cluster

-### Will use
+* Needed the Kubernetes command-line tool, [kubect](https://kubernetes.io/docs/tasks/tools/)

+### Tools needed for SSL Certificate
+We need the following tools to create SSL certifcate for our WAS Cluster.
 - [cert-manager](https://cert-manager.io/docs/installation/)
+  - Cert-Manager automates the provisioning of certificates within Kubernetes clusters.
+It provides a set of custom resources to issue certificates and attach them to services.
 - [Let's Encrypt](https://letsencrypt.org/)

-  to create SSL certificate for our WAS cluster.
+  - To enable HTTPS on your website, you need to get a certificate (a type of file) from a Certificate Authority (CA).
+Let’s Encrypt is a CA.In order to get a certificate for your website’s domain from Let’s Encrypt, you have to demonstrate control over the domain.
+With Let’s Encrypt, you do this using software that uses the ACME protocol which typically runs on your web host.

 ---
 ### Install [cert-manager](https://cert-manager.io/docs/installation/)

 ```bash